History - Brown v. Board of Education Re-enactment

 Brown v.
 Board of Education (1954, 1955)

 The case that came to be known as Brown v.
 Board of Education was actually the name given to five separate cases that were heard by the U.S. Supreme Court concerning the issue of segregation in public schools.
 These cases were Brown v.
 Board of Education of Topeka, Briggs v.
 Elliot, Davis v.
-Board of Education of Prince Edward County (VA.), Boiling v.
+Board of Education of Prince Edward County (VA.), Bolling v.
 Sharpe, and Gebhart v.
 Ethel.
 While the facts of each case are different, the main issue in each was the constitutionality of state-sponsored segregation in public schools.
 Once again, Thurgood Marshall and the NAACP Legal Defense and Education Fund handled these cases.

 Although it acknowledged some of the plaintiffs'/plaintiffs claims, a three-judge panel at the U.S. District Court that heard the cases ruled in favor of the school boards.
 The plaintiffs then appealed to the U.S. Supreme Court.